...

 It is a prevalent defect in HPDC, characterized by small air pockets or voids within the cast part.
 This defect occurs when gas becomes trapped in the molten metal as it solidifies in the mold.
 Meanwhile, the causes could be turbulent metal flow during injection, inadequate venting of the mold, or moisture in the die or metal.

-To prevent porosity, manufacturers can optimize the injection parameters to ensure a smooth metal flow, improve venting to facilitate gas escape and ensure the die and metal are properly preheated and dried to eliminate moisture.
+To prevent porosity, die casting manufacturers can optimize the injection parameters to ensure a smooth metal flow, improve venting to facilitate gas escape and ensure the die and metal are properly preheated and dried to eliminate moisture.

 2. Cold Shuts